-If you work or perform a service for another person or business, and you are not an employee, then you are an independent contractor.
-If you do work for or provide a service to any other person or business, ask yourself, “Am I an employee?”
+Independent contractor agreements are important for anybody who runs a business, performs services for others, or works with outside service providers. you work or perform a service for another person or business, and you are not an employee, then you are an independent contractor.
+To add, if you do work for or provide a service to any other person or business you c= have to ask yourself one question.
+“Am I an employee?”
 If the answer is no, then you are a contractor.
 (If you aren’t sure of the answer, talk to an attorney.)

-Here are a few terms and provisions commonly found in independent contractor agreements:
+A few terms and provisions commonly found in independent contractor agreements:

 - Expenses.
 Let’s say you’re going to have to buy some materials or equipment, or you are going to have to drive around and travel a lot for your client.
 The agreement should address which one of you pays for those costs or if you will be reimbursed for mileage and travel.